 Best Side Dishes For Seared Ahi Tuna Steak

 Asian-inspired side dishes are perfect with this tuna steak recipe.
 Simple white rice with green onions and a bit of soy sauce and sesame oil is delicious with it.

 A salad of greens with an Asian-flavored vinaigrette would be nice.

 My recipe for Pan Braised Baby Potatoes would be excellent.

 Oven-browned broccoli, cauliflower, green beans, or asparagus.

 And don’t forget a tasty dipping sauce like wasabi or horseradish sauce.
 And you may like a drizzle of fresh lemon juice or lime juice.

-To sear means to quickly burn the surface using high heat.
+To sear means to burn the surface using high heat quickly.

 It is best to use refined oil which has a higher smoke point.
 Canola oil is very good along with peanut, sunflower, and safflower oils.
 Don’t use olive oil.
-It has a low smoke point.
+It has too low of a smoke point.

 Here Are Some More Tasty Recipes To Try: